syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 *[CRD]: Custom Resource Definition
 *[CRDs]: Custom Resource Definition

-Composite Promises are Promises that, in its WCR, contain other Promises.
+Compound Promises are Promises that, in its WCR, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.

 **In this tutorial, you will**

-1. encapsulate multiple Promises into a Composite Promise
+1. encapsulate multiple Promises into a Compound Promise
-1. request a complete development environment through a Composite Promise
+1. request a complete development environment through a Compound Promise

 <PartialPreRequisites />

 ## Register the Platform as a Worker

-To install a Composite Promises, the first step is to register the Platform cluster itself as an available Worker Cluster.
-That's because the WCR for the Composite Promises are Promises themselves, hence need to be scheduled to the Platform cluster.
+To install a Compound Promises, the first step is to register the Platform cluster itself as an available Worker Cluster.
+That's because the WCR for the Compound Promises are Promises themselves, hence need to be scheduled to the Platform cluster.

 Create a new [Cluster document](../reference/clusters/intro) `platform-cluster.yaml` with the